 Based on our analysis, as well as the opinions of dozens of other SEO specialists, here’s why we believe Google keeps moving the finish line.

 Google Has A Vision For The Internet

-In this vision, all internet content – “content” here meaning everything from static information that appears on your homepage to blog articles to the pictures you choose to display in photo galleries—is genuine, one-of-a-kind, and extremely informative; Google wants every website to be chock-full of relevant, well-conveyed information, and every page should be topic-based and include only content related to that particular page.
-(Yes, even ads should be related, if possible!)
-Link-building, which tells Google how much authority to give your site – “authority” in the sense that internet users trust your website and create links to it within their websites – should occur naturally; in Google’s eyes, if your site has high-quality content, people will find it (through other links, presumably) and link to it, thus allowing the internet community to organically determine which website’s have “authority” and which do not.
+In this vision, all Internet content—and “content” here meaning everything from static information that appears on your home page to blog articles to the pictures you choose to display in photo galleries—is genuine, one-of-a-kind, and extremely informative.
+Google wants every website to be filled with relevant, well-conveyed information, and every page should be topic-based and include only content related to that particular page.
+(Even ads should be related, if possible.)
+Link-building, which tells Google how much authority to give your site, should occur naturally.
+In Google’s eyes, if your site has high-quality content, people will find it (through other links, presumably) and link to it, allowing the Internet community to organically determine which websites have authority and which do not.

-The internet is constantly changing and evolving, and we must change with it or risk being dropped into SERP oblivion.
-The best way to think of Google’s updates is by comparing them to natural selection; in this internet-Darwinism, the strong sites with great content and solid links rise to the top and thrive, while the weak sites with thin content and poor links wither and eventually die.
-Though regular updates to Panda and Penguin algorithms can make it difficult to know exactly which practices Google favors and which is dislikes, all changes to any website should be made with Google’s vision – and thus this question – in mind:
+The Internet is constantly changing and evolving, and we must change with it or else we risk being dropped into SERP oblivion.
+The best way to fully understand Google’s updates is by comparing them to natural selection.
+In this Internet Darwinism, strong sites with great content and solid links rise to the top and thrive…while weak sites with thin content and poor links wither and eventually die.

 Although regular updates to Panda and Penguin algorithms can make it difficult to know exactly which practices Google favors and which it dislikes, all changes to any website should be made with Google’s vision, and this question, in mind: